posted February 08, 2021

 - 5 egg yolks

-While the cream infuses, pour the 2/3 cup sugar in a medium saucepan.
+- Make the caramel.
+While the cream infuses, pour the 2/3 cup super fine sugar in a medium saucepan.
 Turn the heat to HIGH and watch carefully as the sugar melts.
 Turn the pan around, swirling the melted caramel with the unmelted sugar (but don't stir) until all of the sugar is melted and the caramel is a nice amber color.
 Turn off the heat and sprinkle on the salt.

-In a large glass, heatproof bowl crack the eggs and the egg yolks and whisk until the eggs are just combined.
+- Whisk the eggs and caramel cream.
+In a large heatproof glass bowl crack the eggs and the egg yolks, and whisk until the eggs are just combined.
 Slowly pour the caramel cream over the eggs in a slow, but steady stream while whisking vigorously.
 If you pour the cream on too fast or without whisking, you can basically scramble your eggs (you don't want to do that).
 Strain the mixture over a fine sieve into a large quart measuring pitcher.

-Close the lid and cook the creme brulee for 30-35 minutes until the custard is set, but still a little wobbly in the center.
+- Cook the creme brulee.
+Place the ramekins on the grill grates of the smoker.
+Close the lid and cook the creme brulee for approximately 30-35 minutes or until the internal temperature of the custard reaches 165 degrees F. The custard should be set but still a little wobbly in the center.